Academic Presentation: Acceptance and Commitment Therapy for Chronic Headache Pain

 “For me, ACT and other ‘third wave’ treatments are improvements on the older treatments, but many of them are still being validated for various problems and disorders,” Decker said.

-Dr. Decker led a study in which participants who suffered from migraines were treated with either the Cognitive Behavior Therapy (CBT) or the ACT method.
-The findings were that at the six-month mark participants benefited significantly with both methods in quality of life and pain; however, participants reported higher client satisfaction with ACT.
+Professor Decker led a study in which participants who suffered from migraines were treated with either the Cognitive Behavior Therapy (CBT) or the ACT method.
+The findings were that at the three-month mark participants benefited significantly with both methods in quality of life and pain; however, participants reported higher client satisfaction with ACT.
 Decker continues to research the long term benefits of ACT and how physicians can incorporate the treatment.

 “If you look at the future of medicine, interdisciplinary teams are where we are headed.
 I'd like our [psychology] treatments to be just as rigorously scientifically validated as those that the physician might use,” Decker said.